xbze3/axis-core/README.md

 The sell side is sorted with the lowest price first, because the best seller is the one willing to sell for the least.

+### Order Location

+`OrderLocation` stores where a resting order lives inside the book.

+It keeps track of:

+- Order side
+- Price ticks
+- An iterator pointing to the order inside its price level

+This allows the engine to track resting orders by order ID and sets up the project for order cancellation.

 ### Matching Engine

 The matching logic checks whether an incoming order can trade against existing orders on the opposite side of the book.